Understanding White Knuckle Sobriety & If It Can Help You Stay Sober

 - White knuckle sobriety may overlook underlying emotional and mental factors that contribute to addiction.

-- Setting realistic goals, developing a support system, and practicing mindfulness and self-reflection are important tips for implementing successful white knuckle sobriety.
+- Setting realistic goals, developing a support system, and practicing mindfulness and self-reflection are essential tips for implementing successful white knuckle sobriety.

 What is White Knuckle Sobriety?